AubleLab/PIC_competition_ChIP_scripts/README.md

 ### 2. Additional reliably fast sites

 All sites are first fitted with Hill equation using `fit_allGTF.R` script.
 Results created with this script match the results placed in the */data/Hill_fits* folder.
 The script `additioanlFastSites.R` takes all the Hill fits (skips all the genes/sites that were reliably fitted in the first iteration) and identifies sites with delta Km (difference in estimated half-lives between fitted Western blots and competition ChIP) smaller than 2.
-The list of these sites, which we all classify as < 1min is then placed to / can be found in */data/time_estimates_second_iter/additionalFastSites.csv*. s
+The list of these sites, which we all classify as < 1min is then placed to / can be found in */data/time_estimates_second_iter/additionalFastSites.csv*.

+**All final residence time estimates can be found in /data/residence_times_all.csv**

 ## Scripts and data to create figures